-Calendula (Calendula Officinalis, a.k.a.
+The plant Calendula (Calendula Officinalis, a.k.a.
 “Pot Marigold”) has its well-defined place in the herbal world.
-It’s not only the bright color and sweet smell that distinguish this plant from the others.
-But mainly it’s healing power and capability to cleanse wound made it internal as well as external number one choice of herbal healer.
+It’s not only the bright color and sweet smell that distinguishes this plant from the others.
+But mainly it’s healing power and capability to cleanse wounds make it an internal as well as an external number one choice as a herbal healer

 In this article you will learn: